You are here

 - ICD-9-CM Codes: 270.21

 - ICD-10-AM Codes: E70.3

-This is an autosomal recessive genetic disorder of the body with absent or decreased melanin production, leading to decreased pigmentation of the hair, skin and eyes.
+Albinism covers a group of autosomal recessive genetic disorders, causing absent or decreased melanin production, resulting in decreased pigmentation of the hair, skin and eyes.
 Additionally the eyes are functionally affected with poor visual acuity, sensitivity to light, nystagmus and strabismus.
 The pattern of disease can manifest primarily in the eyes (ocular albinism) or can affect the eyes and skin (oculocutaneous albinism).
-The lack of melanin, leads to development of solar keratoses and squamous cell carcinomas, and basal cell carcinomas.
+A lack of melanin causes high risk for the development of solar keratoses and skin cancers.

 Additional diagnoses covered by SOP

 The condition is manifest at birth but may not be diagnosed until sometime later in early childhood.